hoho4190/issue-pr-labeler/README.md

 - Available events: issues, pull_request
 - Available types: opened

-> If it is not an available event and type, the workflow will display a warning message, but the result of the workflow is not 'Failure' status.
-The result is a `Success` status.
+> If it is not an available event and type, the workflow will display a warning message, but will result in a `Success` status.
+Not a `Failure` state.

 #### Input